tborrman/DpnII-seq/README.md

 Originally DpnII-seq was developed alongside [Liquid Chromatin Hi-C](https://www.biorxiv.org/content/10.1101/704957v1) to control for biases in cutting frequency when estimating chromatin contact stability in K562 cells.
 However, the DpnII-seq assay and analysis pipeline could be modified for analyzing cutting frequency for variable restriction enzymes in variable cell types.
-The DpnII-seq workflow performs mapping, filtering of artifcats, multiple resolution binning, copy number correction and plotting of quality metrics.
+The DpnII-seq workflow performs mapping, filtering of artifacts, multiple resolution binning, copy number correction and plotting of quality metrics.

 This workflow has options for digesting with the following restriction enzymes: